How New GST Rates Impact Two Wheeler Insurance?

 Ways to Reduce the Impact of GST on Your Two-Wheeler Insurance

-First, you should know that the Insured Declared Value (IDV) directly affects your rate.
+Although GST on comprehensive bike insurance and third-party bike insurance remains standard at 18%, there are ways to manage your overall cost when buying the policy.
+For example, note that Insured Declared Value (IDV) directly affects your rate.
 A bigger IDV gives you more protection, but also means that your base rate (and the GST component) will be higher.
 Instead, picking the right IDV—neither too high nor too low—helps balance cost-effectiveness with safety.

 Here are some helpful tips to lessen the effects of GST: